 Do that by setting goals and raising money for specific initiatives or projects.
 That can be beneficial for short- and long-term fundraising efforts.

-These campaigns can give donors a visual representation of how their donations are used.
-That can make them more likely to give.
+These campaigns can give donors a visual representation of how their donations are used and that can make them more likely to give.

 Providing updates encourages further engagement among church members.